KongBoje/Hand-in-6-Security/README.md

 ---

 >## Explain about password hashing, salts and the difference between Bcrypt and older (not suited) algorithms like sha1, md5 etc.
+SHA1 and MD5 are cryptographic hashing algorithms.
+It is basically a super weird representation of the string.
+The original information is there, but is scrambled into something unintelligible.
+They go only one way.
+You take a string like “computer” and it becomes “df53ca268240ca76670c8566ee54568a” in MD5.
+However you can actually just precompute all combination of these and make a database of solutions to hashes.
+If you salt the passwords, then someone would have to re-compute the entire set of hashes for that salt.

+SHA-1 produces a 160-bit (20-byte) hash value known as a message digest(the output aka.
+The hash value or hash)

+The MD5 algorithm is a widely used hash function producing a 128-bit hash value.

 Bcrypt is like sha1 and md5, but much slower.
 This makes it more time consuming to crack hashes.
+So there is actually no complete security, but the hackers will be held at bay for so long that it hopefully won’t matter by then (after maybe 100000 years)

 ---